mackenziekbrooks/dci101-f22/docs/data.md

 Let's take Open Refine for a spin in order to clean up this data set.

 1. Download [Open Refine](http://www.openrefine.org) and run the program.
 Follow the [installation instruction](https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions) if you get stuck.
 It should open a new tab in your browser with the address `http://127.0.0.1:3333/`.
 This address is local to your computer, not something you can actually visit on the internet.
-2. Import the LexingtonCemetery.csv file.
+2. Import the `OakGroveCemetery.csv` file.
 You will see a page of import options, you should be able to accept the defaults.
 3. Spend some time clicking on all the options in Open Refine to see what happens.
 Set a timer and spend 10-15 minutes playing around with the software before you turn to documentation or instructions.
 What can you learn in this time?
 If things get too messy, you can always exit out and start over.
 4. Now answer these questions:
 	* What do the "Text Facet" or "Numeric Facet" features reveal about this data?
 Are there outliers that need investigation?